KyleFrisbie/TheFitNation-WebAPI/api_documentation/ExerciseInstanceSet/DeleteExerciseInstanceSetById.md

 ```

 **Special Considerations**\
-* Deleting an ExerciseInstanceSet will also disassociate it from its parent ExerciseInstance and any UserExerciseInstanceSets that were refrencing it.
+* Deleting an ExerciseInstanceSet will also disassociate it from its parent ExerciseInstance and any UserExerciseInstanceSets that were referencing it.